k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monster stealing worn gold objects from other monsters (AD_SGLD) not properly handled
 - New object - helm of caution, change 'shatterproof' to 'tempered'
+- Change the recipe for the forged artifact Ithilmar